fifamvp/PokemonLegends-EtumrepMMO/README.md

 **For players**

-Go [.NET6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), and download the latest .NET Desktop Runtime.
+1. Go [.NET6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), and download the latest .NET Desktop Runtime.
+2. Download release zip file and unzip it.
+3. Create a folder named `mons` and move ".pa8" files into it.
+4. Execute **Run.bat** inside, which creates a folder in the directory named `previous` to backup the ".pa8" files from which the seed has been acquired.

+> If Run.bat is executed by CMD, you can pass two parameters after it to represent the number of pokemons spawned in round 1 & 2. (e.g. `Run.bat 8 6`)
+>
+> The previous records are listed in `SeedRecords.txt` .

 **For developer**